 Also, it is hoped that this site will attract criticisms and points of view different from mine.

 These pages ('Performers', 'Events', 'Education' etc.) reflect my personal biases.
-To help counter-balance these biases, your feedback is welcomed (use the link at the bottom of most pages).
+To help counter-balance these biases, your feedback is welcomed.

-The explanations (below) give an idea of the broad page groupings of articles, pics and links around the exciting world of woodwind and brass wind music.
-There may be some overlaps across those categories, with some material existing on more than one page.
+These explanations give an idea of the broad page groupings of articles, pics and links around the exciting world of woodwind and brass wind music.

 The 'PAGES' :